 If the individual student who requests a leave of absence does not return in a specified time or within 120 days, the student will be assumed to have withdrawn from the College.
 The subsequent refund/charges calculation must then be calculated with appropriate refunds processed within 30 days from the above date or the date at which it was determined the student would not return to school.
 A leave of absence student must have an exit interview prior to his/her leaving College.
-Questions regarding the leave of absence policy can be referred to the Director of Training.
+Questions regarding the leave of absence policy can be referred to the Director of Administration.

-Students returning from a leave of absence must contact the Registrar for a return date and a revised schedule.
+Students returning from a leave of absence must contact the Registrar / program scheduler for a return date and a revised schedule.
+Hours owed must be made up before the student "officially" returns.

 A leave of Absence may need to be taken if an injury results in the inability of the student to safely perform shop tasks.
+In rare situations, some students cannot request the Leave of Absence in person.